avelino/liquidluck/docs/start.rst

     $ liquidluck create

-You will be asked some questions, if the question has a default value, we don't change it, just hit Enter.
+You will be asked some questions.
+If the question has a default value, we don't change it, just hit Enter.

 See what happens::